shalevy1/ai-experiments/mcp-agent-experiment/README.md

 1.  **Generate Dashboard:** In the "Dashboard" tab, click the "Generate Dashboard" button.
 2.  **View Dashboard:** The app will analyze the database schema and generate an interactive HTML dashboard with charts and tables.
+3.  **Download Dashboard:** Click the "Download Dashboard HTML" button to save the dashboard as an HTML file.

 ## Key Components

 *   **`agent.py`:**
-    *   Defines the `db_connection_agent` which is responsible for understanding user queries and generating SQL.
+    *   Defines the agent that handles natural language to SQL conversion
-    *   Uses the `get_schema` and `read_query` tools from the MCP toolkit.
+    *   Uses the MCP toolkit to interact with the SQL database
+    *   Implements async operations for efficient database communication
-    *   Returns a natural language summary of the query results.
+    *   Returns natural language summaries of query results

 *   **`dashboard_agent.py`:**
-    *   Defines the `run_agent` function, which orchestrates the dashboard generation process.
+    *   Handles dashboard generation and visualization
-    *   Uses the `analyze_database` function to analyze the database schema and identify key metrics.
+    *   Analyzes database schema to identify key metrics
-    *   Uses the `get_data_from_database` function to fetch data for the identified metrics.
-    *   Uses the `generate_html_dashboard` function to create the HTML dashboard.
-    *   Includes retry logic and JSON validation.
+    *   Generates appropriate visualizations based on data types
+    *   Creates interactive HTML dashboards using Chart.js and Tailwind CSS

 *   **`app.py`:**
-    *   The main Streamlit application.
+    *   Main Streamlit application
-    *   Provides the user interface for the chatbot and dashboard.
+    *   Provides the user interface for both chatbot and dashboard
-    *   Uses `st.session_state` to persist chat messages.
-    *   Uses `st.container` and JavaScript to keep the chat at the top of the screen.
-    *   Uses `st.tabs` to create the "Chatbot" and "Dashboard" tabs.
+    *   Manages async operations using a persistent event loop
+    *   Handles session state and user interactions

+## Technical Details

+*   **Async Operations:** The application uses Python's asyncio for efficient database operations
+*   **Event Loop Management:** A persistent event loop is maintained for Streamlit compatibility
+*   **MCP Integration:** Uses the latest MCP library for SQL server communication
+*   **Model Support:** Compatible with both OpenAI and Groq language models

 ## Contributing